vladfeigin/llm-agents-evaluation/README.md

   --mode multiple
 ```

-In `--mode` equals `multiple`, `--config_dir` points to the directory where the multiple agent configurations are stored.
+In `--mode` set to `multiple`, the `--config_dir` parameter specifies the directory where the multiple agent configurations are stored.

 #### Generating Multiple Agent Configurations